Atorizil/SOTTR-Downgrade-Guide/README.md

 ## Downgrading

 This repository contains a `downgrade.bat` file.
-[Download](downgrade.bat) this file to where you extracted depot downloader.
+[Download](https://github.com/Atorizil/SOTTR-Downgrade-Guide/releases/download/v1.0/downgrade.bat) this file to where you extracted depot downloader.

+*Smartscreen / Windows Defender may flag the file when you run it.
+It is safe so allow it to run*

 ![](img/downgrade%20bat%20save%20location.png)